code

 Circumstances:

-The crew was engaged in a supply mission to Soputa to drop ammunition to Australian soldiers at the drop zone called 'Jumbora'.
-While flying at an altitude of 100 feet, the twin engine aircraft was hit by ground fire and crashed in flames in a wooded area.
-Three crew members were killed while the fourth occupant was injured.
+The crew was engaged in a supply mission to Soputa to drop ammunition and oil drums to Australian soldiers at the drop zone called 'Jumbora'.
+While flying at an altitude of 100 feet, the twin engine airplane nosed up sharply then crash landed in a wooded area.
+Three crew members were killed and one was injured.

 Crew (1st OTU):